gnosis/dx-docs/source/security-of-the-contracts.md

   * Check the details in <a href="https://blog.gnosis.pm/gnosis-dutchx-and-initial-owl-generation-bug-bounty-71ba53dfd2db" target="_blank">Gnosis DutchX and Initial OWL Generation Bug Bounty</a> for more information.

 The DutchX is a non-custodial trading protocol.
-Your funds are only held in the audited smart contracts, so **no company or organisation holds the funds**, just the audited contracts.
+Your funds are only held in the audited smart contracts, so **no company or organization holds the funds**, just the audited contracts.

 Keep in mind that, as a user of a decentralized application, you are the only